 There are numerous toys that are specifically designed for small animals like the hamster.
 Toys make your pets happy and satisfied, so if you want to spoil them more, there are a lot of options to choose from.
 There are wooden ladders and even seesaws, wooden bridges, and hanging toys.

 Keep a close eye if you’re using hanging toys to make sure it does not entangle with your hamster.
 Plastic toys are also available such as tunnels that you can use to extend their cages.
 Though be aware that they can chew this away so if this happens, throw it immediately to prevent swallowing of plastic pieces.

 17. Vitamin and Mineral Supplements

 This has to be cleared first with your veterinarian before giving it to your hamsters.
-There are available supplements specific for hamsters such as calcium, probiotic, and trace mineral powders.
-Only use them in moderation and again, under a supervision from your veterinarian.
+There are available supplements specific for hamsters such as calcium, probiotics, and trace mineral powders.
+Only use them in moderation and again, under supervision from your veterinarian.

 These are optional things that you can buy given that you have the budget for them.
 If you don’t, it wouldn’t really directly affect the living condition of your hamsters.

 It would be good to be more knowledgeable about your pets to keep them safe and help extend their lifespan.
 There are a lot of books about hamsters – even specific to every breed, which can help you understand their behavior and needs.

 A book will also serve as a guide to assess the current physical and psychological state of your pet.